Bakewell Tart - An English Sweet for St. George's Day

 Roll out your pastry and line your pan.
 Cover the bottom of the pastry with jam.
 Pour the topping on top of the jam and spread with a knife until even.
 Bake for 25-35 minutes until the filling is set.
 Allow to cool before removing from pan.

-Tagged with: and
+Tagged with: What's For Pud? and St George's Day

 8 Comments: